I recommend waiting for a better discount before investing in Histogen Inc. (HSTO). - The Dwinnex

 Earnings Estimates

-The company has 2 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 2 different market analysts.
 On average, analysts expect EPS of $-1.7 for the current quarter, with a high estimate of $-1.4 and a low estimate of $-2, while EPS last year was $-2.
 The consensus estimate for the next quarter is $-1.8, with high estimates of $-1.4 and low estimates of $-2.2.

 Analysts are recommending an EPS of between $-5.6 and $-6.6 for the fiscal current year, implying an average EPS of $-6.1.
 EPS for the following year is $-6.2, with 2 analysts recommending between $-4.6 and $-7.8.